progit/progit/fi/02-git-basics/01-chapter2.markdown

 	$ git commit -m 'initial commit'
 	$ git add forgotten_file
 	$ git commit --amend

-All three of these commands end up with a single commit — the second commit replaces the results of the first.
+After these three commands, you end up with a single commit — the second commit replaces the results of the first.

 ### Unstaging a Staged File ###